Tituba: Salem witch trials

 Tituba was the first person to be accused of practicing witchcraft by Elizabeth Parris and Abigail Williams.
-It has been theorized that Tituba told the girls tales of voodoo and witchcraft prior to the accusations.
-Tituba was allowed to speak against her accusers despite their race because it was not illegal for slaves to give testimony in court.
-She was also the first person to confess to practicing witchcraft in Salem Village in March 1692.
-Initially denying her involvement in witchcraft, Tituba later confessed to making a "witch cake", but she confessed to making it after she was beaten by Samuel Parris.
-Tituba also confessed to speaking with the devil and in her confession, she stated that he ordered her to worship him and hurt the children of the village.
-When she was questioned later, she added that she learned about occult techniques from her mistress in Barbados, who taught her how to ward herself from evil powers and reveal the cause of witchcraft.
-Since such knowledge was not supposed to be harmful, Tituba again asserted to Parris that she was not a witch, but she admitted that she had participated in an occult ritual when she made the witch cake in an attempt to help Elizabeth Parris.
+It has been theorized that Tituba told the girls tales of Haitian Vodou and witchcraft before the accusations.
+Tituba was allowed to speak against her accusers despite her race because it was not illegal for enslaved people to give testimony in court.
+She was also the first person to confess to practicing witchcraft in Salem Village in January 1692.
+Initially denying her involvement in witchcraft, Tituba later confessed to making a "witch cake", but she confessed to making it only after Samuel Parris beat her.
+Tituba also confessed to speaking with the devil, and in her confession, she stated that he ordered her to worship him and hurt the children of the village.
+When she was questioned later, she added that she learned about occult techniques from her mistress in "her own Country" (presumably Barbados), who taught her how to ward herself from evil powers and reveal the cause of witchcraft.
+Since such knowledge was not supposed to be harmful, Tituba again asserted to Parris that she was not a witch.
+Still, she admitted that she had participated in an occult ritual when she made the witch cake in an attempt to help Elizabeth Parris.
+Due to how young the accusers were, the accusation did not get taken to court, but Samuel Parris still beat Tituba in an attempt to get her to confess.
+A month later, Tituba, Sarah Good, and Sarah Osborne were accused of witchcraft again, this time by two adult women who were able to get the accusation taken to court.
 Tituba, Sarah Good, and Sarah Osborne were sent to jail in Boston to await trial and punishment on March 7, 1692.
 Despite these confessions, there is no proof that she did the things to which she confessed.